 What does this mean?

-Word Study Can Kill Comprehension
+How Word Study Destroys Reading Comprehension

 A lack of systematic and explicit word study instruction kills reading comprehension.
 It's simple to understand.
 Let me give you a quick run down.